 Why is AR so powerful?
 AR is very efficient.
 It is fast, reliable and effective because it takes you right to the cause of the problem, the Initial Sensitizing Event (ISE) and the Subsequent Sensitizing Events (SSEs).
-In hypnotherapy where AR is used, it is generally accepted that, in order to be effective, you must regress the client "back to where it all began."
+In hypnosis where AR is used, it is generally accepted that, in order to be effective, you must regress the client "back to where it all began."
 This is called the Initial Sensitizing Event.
 Also, after the ISE, there may have been other events that compounded the problem, this is what we mean when we are discussing SSEs.
 More about ISEs and SSEs will follow.

 If the hypnotist does not experience success, her lack of success can probably be traced to not consistently deepening their clients enough to achieve somnambulism.
 A client in light or medium states will, at best, achieve a pseudo-age regression, or experience hypermanesia.
 The client will find him or herself struggling during the session, which leads to lightening the level of trance, and may even emerge from the hypnosis altogether.
-This will frustrate the client and therapist, and the therapist will begin to avoid AR.
+This will frustrate the client and hypnotist, and the hypnotist will begin to avoid AR.

 Age Regression really deserves volumes of discussion, but let me give you some overview and some recommendations that will make it a successful approach to helping your clients.
-Keep in mind from the beginning of therapy that you will want to do AR with the client.
+Keep in mind from the beginning of hypnosis that you will want to do AR with the client.
 Also remember why you want to do AR.
-Most of the problems that hypnotherapists work with, with the exception of pain management, are behavior problems like over-eating, addictions, fears and stress.
+Most of the problems that hypnotists work with, with the exception of pain management, are behavior problems like over-eating, addictions, fears and stress.
 We want to help change how the client behaves.
 The behavior is the complaint that the client brings to you.
 But the cause of the behavior is that the client has an emotion inside of them that they don’t like.
 It is an emotional discomfort of some sort.
 The problem behavior is a way of coping with that feeling.

 For example, the smoker who wants to quit is unable to because whenever he feels stressed, angry or bored, and so he experiences the emotion as a strong urge to smoke.
 The cigarette is a coping device.
 Smoking diverts their attention away from the unpleasant feeling for a short while.
 Giving them some momentary relief (this is why smokers will confess that cigarettes help them to relax, when there is nothing in a cigarette that is capable of helping the in that way, because the chemicals in cigarettes are stimulating in nature).
 This is also what happens with over- eating, addictions in general, stress and anxiety.